-- Gas piping must never run in or through air ducts, chimneys, gas vents, or elevator shafts. - Compounds used to seal joints on gas piping must be resistant to the actions of LP propane gas. - The main gas shutoff valve and main power disconnect to the unit must be properly labeled by the installer in case emergency shutdown is required. - An 1/8 inch NPT plugged tap must be installed in the gas line immediately upstream of the gas supply connection to the unit for use when measuring the gas supply pressure.
+- Gas piping must never run in or through air ducts, chimneys, gas vents, or elevator shafts. - The main gas shutoff valve and main power disconnect to the unit must be properly labeled by the installer in case emergency shutdown is required. - An 1/8 inch NPT plugged tap must be installed in the gas line immediately upstream of the gas supply connection to the unit for use when measuring the gas supply pressure.
 The plug should be readily accessible for service use. - A drip leg should be installed in the vertical pipe run to the unit.
 See Figure 7.